-- Narratives on capital market implications of events: The abnormal returns of a stock over an extended period of time illustrates how capital market assess the actions of a company on a more complex topics the company faces.
+- Narratives on capital market implications of events: The abnormal returns of a stock over an extended period of time illustrates how capital markets assess the actions of a company.
 This capital market perspective provides a useful angle in creating narratives on corporate strategies surrounding such topics.
-An exmale for such a case is Volkswagen´s "Dieselgate" scandal, as illustrated here.

 - Competitor analysis: Applications of the event study methodology can also be used for corporate intelligence.
 Studying the firm's stock market responses to strategic decisions of rivals (i.e., press releases of these decisions) can reveal the sensitivity of the focal firm to its rivals.
 This may prove useful in two respects.
 (1) It helps identify the core competitors from the perspective of the capital markets; (2) It may help managers gauge the impact of rival's strategic decisions on their own firm as perceived by the capital market.

 - Financial decision making/investment management: News analytics and event studies bridge qualitative and quantitative aspects of investment management.
 These methodologies have informed several investment management applications, such as CapitalIQ, Ravenpack, or AlphaFlash.
 Using these market solutions, event-driven investment managers and hedge funds seek alpha returns for their investors.